alexmanrique/blog/_posts/2020-08-28-what-is-new-in-java-9.md

 }
 ```

-All these classes are in `java.lang` that's why you don't see any import in the previous class.s
+All these classes are in `java.lang` that's why you don't see any import in the previous class.

 4 - Try-with-resources improvement
 ---------------------------------------------------